 Pro Tip: Located in Hapeville, Arches Brewing is less than three miles from the Atlanta airport — making it an ideal stop to add to your itinerary at the start or end of your trip.

-Newly opened in 2019 as the flagship restaurant at the W Atlanta Downtown, Local Motives serves artistically-plated New American fare in a space inspired by the BeltLine with murals and art installations.
-With a cafe serving locally roasted Docent Coffee, a full bar with local craft beer and artisanal cocktails, and an upscale restaurant, Local Motives is a major perk for any foodie staying at the W.
+Opened in 2019 as the flagship restaurant at the W Atlanta Downtown, Local Motives serves artistically-plated New American fare in a space inspired by the BeltLine with murals and art installations.
+With a café serving locally roasted Docent Coffee, a full bar with local craft beer and artisanal cocktails, and an upscale restaurant, Local Motives is a major perk for any foodie staying at the W.

-At brunch, I would definitely order the most beautiful avocado toast and most massive cinnamon roll I’ve ever seen.
+I would definitely order the most beautiful avocado toast at brunch and one of the most massive cinnamon rolls I’ve ever seen.
 Dubbed the CinnaBOMB!, this signature breakfast dish is definitely made for sharing.
-I would pair it all with a refreshing cocktail like the Brunch Retox of Hendrick’s Gin, elderflower, cucumber juice made in house, ginger, lemon, and agave.
+I suggest pairing it all with a refreshing cocktail like the Brunch Retox of Hendrick’s Gin, elderflower, made-in-house cucumber juice, ginger, lemon, and agave.

 During my hosted dinner, I also sampled two delicious starters — crispy IPA-battered fried green beans with a spicy red pepper aioli and charred octopus with Mirin cucumber, frisée, and pea tendrils.
 That was followed by three salads — a beet, house, and raw salad.
 They were almost too beautiful to eat!

-Throughout our meal, Executive Chef Shean Suter presented beautifully plated, delicious dishes featuring locally sourced ingredients.
-He topped it all off with a two cheesecakes, including a raw “cheesecake” made from his own secret recipe.
+Executive Chef Shean Suter presented beautifully plated, delicious dishes featuring locally sourced ingredients throughout our meal.
+He topped it all off with two cheesecakes, including a raw “cheesecake” made from his own secret recipe.
 Just when you thought dining at Local Motives couldn’t get any sweeter, it does!

-Of course, it’s not just the BeltLine-inspired local art and appetizing dishes that makes dining at Local Motives so special, it’s also the drinks.
-With each course, we enjoyed either a flight of craft beer or a handcrafted cocktail.
+Of course, it’s not just the BeltLine-inspired local art and appetizing dishes that make dining at Local Motives so special, it’s also the drinks.
+We enjoyed a flight of craft beer or a handcrafted cocktail with each course.
 I especially enjoyed our cocktail of watermelon purée, simple syrup with watermelon and basil, and Hangar 1 Citron Vodka.

 Plan Your Visit To Local Motives